 Adding rock or mulch to your landscape is a wonderful way to beautify your property.
-However, it can be confusing to determine which is your best option.
-Both rock and mulch have many different variations in their use that will affect your decision.
-Let’s look at the benefits and drawbacks of rock vs. mulch to get a better idea of what will work best in your landscape.
+However, it can be confusing to determine which is the best option for your outdoor living space.
+Both rocks and mulch for landscaping have many different variations in their use that will affect your decision.
+Let’s look at the landscaping pros and cons of rock vs. mulch to get a better idea of what will work best in your landscape

 Benefits of Rock

 For the low-maintenance homeowner, rock is an excellent choice.
 Rock is inherently durable, making it a fantastic option for high-traffic areas, where it can’t be trampled and displaced easily.

 Rock can be economical, as it does not require frequent replacement.
 Aesthetically, rock can also be purchased in many different colors, tones, and textures, allowing you to achieve a truly custom and personal feeling to your landscaping.

 Rocks are often used as a contemporary, crisp landscaping design element.
 It’s also available in many different sizes, and it’s excellent at facilitating water drainage.
 Some of the most common rocks used in landscaping are pea gravel, marble rocks, river rocks, beach pebbles and lava rocks.